Who is Arabella Chi? Meet the Love Island series 5 contestant who played an Amazonian in Wonder Woman

 What has Arabella been up to in the villa?

-After arriving in the villa, Arabella set pulses racing – Danny and Anton in particular.
+After arriving in the villa, Arabella set pulses racing – Danny and Anton‘s in particular.
 She shared a date with each boy, each showing their interest in the newbie.

-With Danny’s relationship with Yewande apparently on the rocks and single Anton looking to couple up, Arabella may have her pick of the guys – with the model firmly having her eye on Danny.
+With Danny’s relationship with Yewande apparently on the rocks and single Anton looking to couple up, Arabella had her pick of the guys – and her eye was firmly on Danny.

 Something tells us it's all about to go down… #LoveIsland pic.twitter.com/K7G7QDa57u